-First edition of the earliest obtainable map of North America, preceded only by Paolo Forlani's rare map of North America, published in Venice in 1565.
+The earliest obtainable map of North America, preceded only by Paolo Forlani's rare map of North America, published in Venice in 1565.

-The map reflects the second Cartier Voyage and early Spanish explorations in the southwest, most notably Coronado's expedition.
-The treatment of the West Coast of North America, Baja California and the misdirected river flowing from the St. Lawrence area to the Atlantic are noteworthy.
+The map reflects the second Cartier Voyage and early Spanish explorations in the Southwest, most notably Coronado's expedition.
+The treatment of the West Coast of North America, Baja California and the misdirected River flowing from the St. Lawrence area to the Atlantic are noteworthy.
 Porto de San Michel (San Diego) is shown.
 Includes compass rose and sea monsters.

-An essential map for North American collectors.
+An essential map for North American Collectors.